 About: Ravinder Bharti is the Founder and CEO of Public Media Solution,

-a leading marketing, PR, and branding company based in India.
+marketing, PR, and branding company based in India.